 How ELVA-1 10 Gbps V2X/V2N E-band system worked on a real road

-In addition to experiments on the runway of the Gorelovo airfield, the races were also carried out on a flat section of the road in the suburbs of St. Petersburg.
+In addition to experiments on the runway of the airfield, the races were also carried out on a flat section of the road.
 The maximum transmission distance and bandwidth of the communication channel were tested at high vehicle speeds.
 The results turned out to be very optimistic, 10 Gbit / s communication was recorded 500 m from the base station, and the total communication range, subject to line of sight, was at least 2 km.

 Summary for V2X/V2N Communications Car-to-Network Test in the 70-80 GHz E-Band